NVIDIA/NeMo/README.md

 We measured the throughput of training 5B and 175B parameter GPT-3 models on different numbers of DGX nodes, and we achieved near-linear scaling.
-For example, when scaling from 1 node to 16 nodes with a 5B model, we achieve 16.35x speed-up, and when we scale it from 1 node to 32 nodes, we achieve a 28.73x speedup.
-When scaling from 16 nodes to 128 nodes with a 175B model, we achieve 6.85x speed-up.
+For example, when scaling from 1 node to 32 nodes with a 5B model, we achieve a 28.73x speed-up.
+When scaling from 8 nodes to 128 (16x more nodes) nodes with a 175B model, we achieve 14.62x speed-up.
 The tables and charts below show the performance results.

 |      |                                 |        |        |        | Nodes  |        |         |